Humira Prefilled pen (antirheumatoid arthritis medicines)

 - kidney or liver problems

 Tell your doctor if you are scheduled for any vaccines.
-It is recommended that children with polyarticular juvenile idiopathic arthritis, if possible, be brought up to date with all immunisations in agreement with current immunisation guidelines prior to initiating Humira therapy.
+It is recommended that children, if possible, be brought up-to-date with all immunisations in agreement with current immunisation guidelines prior to initiating Humira therapy.
 Patients receiving Humira should not receive live vaccines.

 Tell your doctor if you are a psoriasis sufferer who has undergone phototherapy.